wso2/docs-ei/en/micro-integrator/docs/use-cases/examples/jms_examples/guaranteed-delivery-with-failover.md

 - **Failover message store**

-    In this example an in-memory message store is used to create the failover message store.
-If you have a cluster setup, it will not be possible to use an in-memory message store since it is not possible to share in-memory stores among nodes in a cluster.
+    In this example, an in-memory message store is used to create the failover message store.
 This step does not involve any special configuration.

 - **Original message store**

-    In this example a JMS message store is used to create the original message store.
+    In this example, a JMS message store is used to create the original message store.
 When creating the original message store, you need to enable guaranteed delivery on the producer side.
 To do this, set the following parameters in the message store configuration:</br>
   `<parameter name="store.failover.message.store.name">failover</parameter>`
   `<parameter name="store.producer.guaranteed.delivery.enable">true</parameter>`

 - **Endpoint for the scheduled message forwarding processor**

-    In this example, the SimpleStockquote service is used as the back-end service.
-Deploy the back-end service `SimpleStockQuoteService`.
+    In this example, the `SimpleStockquote` service is used as the back-end service.

-    * Download the JAR file of the back-end service from [here](https://github.com/wso2-docs/WSO2_EI/blob/master/Back-End-Service/stockquote_service.jar).
-    * Open a terminal, navigate to the location where your saved the back-end service.
-    * Execute the following command to start the service:

-            java -jar stockquote_service.jar

 - **Scheduled failover message forwarding processor**

     When creating the scheduled failover message forwarding processor, you need to specify the following two mandatory parameters that are important in the failover scenario.

-    * <b>Source Message Store
+    * Source Message Store
-    * Target Message Store</b>
+    * Target Message Store

     The scheduled failover message forwarding processor sends messages from the failover store to the original store when it is available in the failover scenario.
 In this configuration, the source message store should be the failover message store and target message store should be the original message store.